swiftlang/swift-package-manager/Documentation/Development.md

 $ .build/x86_64-apple-macosx/debug/spm test --filter BasicTests.GraphAlgorithmsTests/testCycleDetection
 ```

-Note: If you make any changes to `PackageDescription`'s runtime-related targets,
+Note: If you make any changes to the `PackageDescription` runtime-related targets,
 you **will** need to rebuild using the bootstrap script.

 ## Developing using Xcode